 Poldark Mine grew into one of Cornwalls major tourist attractions and one of the UKs first industrial heritage museums.
 By the end of the 1980s Peter decided to retire and John McLeod took over having worked with Peter for some years.
 John drove a new passageway from the lowest part of the mine enabling a circular adventure trip for visitors.
 This was at great expense.

-It is with regret that we have to report the sad passing of Peter Young the founder of this open air museum in 1966.
+In July 2014 we reported the sad passing of Peter Young the founder of this open air museum in 1966.
 Peter was the man who discovered and opened Wheal Roots Mine to the public in 1976 thus giving many millions of visitors the opportunity to go down Cornwalls only Tin Mine and its historic location that has a tinning history of an incredible 4000 years.

 Regarded by many historians as the veritable cradle of Cornish Tin production and location of a unique Bronze Age Scheduled Ancient Monument to pre-historic Tinners, the Trenear Mortar Outcrop was listed by English Heritage in 2009.
 The living rock outcrop is the only known example of an early hand tin-crushing site in the South West of England.

 The Outcrop and Mine, set in a lovely riverside garden Demesne and associated Museum would not be here only for Peter and his wonderful collection of unique machinery, Cornwalls last beam engine in service and other treasures such as the Holman Museum contents that Peter obtained for £1 in 1979.

 We were very privileged to have had his support and encouragement and we were saddened by the news.
 He was delighted to know that the Poldark he created was being rescued and just a few weeks before he passed away he telephoned our present director and chatted amiably for the best part of two hours, which was remarkable as he was ill at the time.